 III.
-Public and Stakeholder Involvement in Rulemaking Process
+Public and Stakeholder Involvement in Rulemaking Process also held a public hearing on January 22, 2015 in Grants Pass.

-Section 110(a)(2) of the CAA requires that each SIP revision offer a reasonable opportunity for notice and public hearing.
-This must occur prior to the revision being submitted by the State to the EPA.
-The State provided notice and an opportunity for public comment from December 16, 2014 until January 26, 2015 with no comments received.
-ODEQ also held a public hearing on January 22, 2015 in Grants Pass.
 This SIP revision was submitted by the Governor's designee and was received by the EPA on April 22, 2015.
 The EPA evaluated ODEQ's submittal and determined that the State met the requirements for reasonable notice and public hearing under section 110(a)(2) of the CAA.